ArcBlock/abtnode-docs/src/router/certificates-for-localhost/index.md

 ## Test Certificate

-After the certificate is generated, we can test the certificate in Nginx.
-The test configuration is as follows:
+After the certificate is generated, we can test it with ABT Node's NGINX using the configuration below:

 **Replace \<your directory\> with the real directory**